 Refund requests: All requests for refund must be made in writing by way of an Application for Refund form, clearly stating the reason for the refund, and must include any documentation that supports the request, such as a completed Course Withdrawal Form provided by the Institute.

-A range of legislation is applicable to all students of RGIT Australia.
-It is the responsibility of all RGIT staff to ensure that the requirements of relevant legislation for RGIT students are met.
-Students should refer to the websites indicated, or contact the Institute if they require further information.
+A range of legislation is applicable to international students of RGIT Australia.
+RGIT Australia staff will liaise with students to ensure that the requirements of relevant legislation for RGIT Australia students are met.
+Students should refer to the website indicated or contact RGIT Australia directly if they require further information.
 There may be additional, course-specific legislation that is also relevant.
-Information about this legislation will be provided during the classes.
+Information about this legislation will be provided during the classes, as applicable.
+Information on important legislative and regulatory requirements can be found at the following websites:

 Personal Property and Security